Why You Shouldn’t Use The Username Admin

 Creating new user accounts in WordPress

-Instead of creating usernames with ADMIN, create new accounts with administrative privileges, having a different username.
+Instead of creating usernames with ADMIN, create new accounts with administrative privileges and a different username.

-For example – creating a user with a username as John and a complex password is recommended for WordPress users.
-In this manner – you can prevent brute-force attacks on WordPress admin accounts.
+For example, it is recommended that WordPress users create a user with a username like John and a complex password.
+This can prevent brute-force attacks on WordPress admin accounts.

 Let’s describe how to create a new account with administrative privileges.

-Once logged into WordPress dashboard – head over to Users -> Add New page and click the Add New button.
+Once logged into the WordPress dashboard, go to the Users -> Add New page and click the Add New button.

 Enter information for the new admin account on the next page, such as username, password, and access levels.